kwiden/LetsLearnProgramming/whodis.md

 Besides the engineering stuff, I have a [very cute dog](https://www.instagram.com/gatsbypaws/) who accompanies me on backpacking and camping trips.
 I also enjoy creative pursuits such as painting and playing various musical instruments.

+### Who else is helping?

+Jeffrey Tessitore is helping.
+You can learn more about him when he writes his bio here :)

 ### I have a suggestion for an improvement/correction